Thank you! Your submission has been received!

 Is Julia better than Python?
 Julia offers superior performance for numerical and scientific computing and has built-in parallelism, making it excellent for heavy computations.
 Python boasts a vast ecosystem of libraries and a large community.
 The better choice depends on the specific task and project requirements.

-Julia is a specialized language, mostly used by a niche community.
+Julia is a specialised language, mostly used by a niche community.
 As developers and community expand Julia's features and scope, it will likely become a popular, in-demand language.

 Python is a mature language with millions of users and more third-party packages than we can count.
 It is applied everywhere, from gaming to data science.
 Python is one of the basic languages in every developer's curriculum, and it's not going to be replaced anytime soon since new languages always find a way to integrate with it.